lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 010.md

 After some debating amongst the group, we decide to continue on our way, and take the middle road of the three-way fork.
 A short while away we spot several lizard-men that are guiding a raft through the rivier themselves.
 We let them go and decide to wait in the grass until nightfall.

-A couple of hours into the wait, behind the bend
+A couple of hours into the wait, behind the bend a raft with at least 2 lizard-men appear.
+They spot our boat and we decide to hold.

 # Loot:
 4 copper (5 copper for the rest each)